 Safety

 Travel to Ruaha National Park is very safe in our opinion.
-There is almost no crime in Tanzanian parks.
-Petty theft is quite common in the cities, so normal safety precautions are recommended when visiting urban centers on your trip.
-See ‘Cities & Other Urban Areas: Safety Precautions’ below for more information.
-If you’re on an organized tour, your guide will ensure your safety throughout your safari.
+There is almost no crime in Tanzanian parks and reserves.
+The small number of issues that do occur are usually in urban areas, so normal safety precautions are recommended when visiting towns and cities on your trip.
+See ‘Cities & Urban Areas: Safety Precautions’ below for more information.
+If you’re on an organized tour, your guide will look after your safety on your safari.

 Malaria & Vaccinations

 Antimalarial medication is recommended for Ruaha.
-It is also advisable that you apply mosquito repellent with DEET (formulas containing this ingredient are the most effective) and wear long trousers and closed shoes during evening hours.
+It is also advisable that you apply mosquito repellent (those containing DEET are most effective) and wear long trousers and closed shoes during evening hours.
 Contact your local doctor or health clinic regarding vaccinations required before your trip.

 Wildlife Viewing